Imjin War: Losses and gains

 Although Korea suffered the most of the three combatants, there were some significant technological and cultural transfers that resulted from the war.
 Japanese swords, which were sometimes collected in the battlefield from dead Japanese soldiers, would inspire some of the basic designs of later Korean swords such as the hwando.
-Arquebus rifles, which the Joseon court had initially dismissed as ineffective and useless due to their low rate of fire, was rapidly adopted during and after the war by the Joseon military and production began as early as 1593.
-Some scholars believe that the reason the Joseon-Ming Army was not easily driven out and defeated during the reignition of hostilities in 1597 was in part due to the widespread adoption of arquebuses in the Joseon military.
-Besides this, Catholicism was first introduced in Korea during the war, as Catholic missionaries had begun arriving in Japan before the war and had become acquainted.
-In Korea, many of the first converts to Catholicism were Korean captives in Japan, records indicate more than 7,000 Korean captives converted from 1594 to 1598.
-Spanish missionary Gregorio de Céspedes (1551–1611) was a prominent driver behind this missionary work, and was also the first recorded Westerner to arrive in Korea and the only European eyewitness to the war.
-Last but not least, significant food and luxury items were introduced to Korea via the invasions.
-Evidence heavily suggests this, because Korean records initially recorded chili peppers, one of the most important ingredients in modern Korean cuisine as "Japanese mustard", "southern barbarian herb" and "Japanese herb."
+Arquebuses, which the Joseon court had initially dismissed as ineffective and useless due to their low rate of fire, were rapidly adopted during and after the war by the Joseon military and domestic production began as early as 1593.
+Some scholars believe that the reason the Joseon-Ming Army was not easily defeated in 1597 was in part due to the widespread adoption of arquebuses in the Joseon military.

+The Mimizuka mound in Kyoto contains the severed noses of approximately 38,000 Koreans and 30,000 Chinese killed during the Japanese invasions.

+In Korea, many of the first converts to Catholicism were Korean captives in Japan, and records indicate more than 7,000 Korean captives converted from 1594 to 1598.
+Spanish missionary Gregorio de Céspedes was a prominent driver of this missionary work, and was also the first recorded Westerner to arrive in Korea and the only European eyewitness to the war.

+Chili peppers, one of the most important ingredients in modern Korean cuisine, were also introduced to Korea during the war.
+At the time, they were known as "Japanese mustard", "southern barbarian herb" and "Japanese herb."

-The captives brought to Japan, including scholars, craftsmen, medicine makers, and gold smelters, provided Japan with many cultural and technological gains.
+The captives brought to Japan, provided Japan with many cultural and technological innovations.
 In the years that followed, Japanese pottery and art advanced and developed a significant similarity to their Korean counterparts.
-Advances in other areas such as agriculture were also aided by technology and artisans acquired and captured during the invasions.
 Japanese typography advanced with the adoption of Chinese fonts.
 Because Korean pottery was highly prized in Japan, many Japanese lords established pottery-producing kilns with captured Korean potters in Kyushu and other parts of Japan.
 The production of Arita porcelain in Japan began in 1616 at the town of Imari with the aid of Korean potters who had been enticed to relocate there after the war.

-Furthermore, Neo-Confucianism, which had originated from China and spread to Korea, was introduced to Japan because of the invasions.
+Furthermore, Neo-Confucianism, which had originated in China and spread to Korea, was introduced to Japan because of the invasions.
 Many Korean scholars who were captured during the war by the Japanese would later become tutors of prominent Japanese daimyo.
 Furthermore, many classical Confucian texts were captured during the early stages of the war and taken back to Japan.